-Changes in benefit rules 2015-2018
+Changes in benefit rules 2014 - 2017

 In 2017 the benefit levels (basic amount, child supplements, increased amount) were reduced by 0.85 %.
-Benefit amounts are not increased in line with the index in 2018.

-When a person registers as unemployed, he/she has to wait for five working days before starting to receive any unemployment benefit.
-In 2017 this waiting period was seven days.
-In 2018 the waiting period was shortened back to 5 days.
+When a person is registered as an unemployed, he/she has to wait for seven working days before starting to receive any unemployment benefit.
+Before 2017 this waiting period was five days.